Jay Inslee drops out of 2020 presidential race

 Washington Gov. Jay Inslee announced Wednesday night he's "withdrawing" from the 2020 presidential race, as the Democrat said "it's become clear" he didn't have a shot at winning the primary.

+The environmental activist had urged the Democratic National Committee (DNC) to host a debate centered exclusively on climate change -- only to fail to qualify to meet polling thresholds needed to attend the party's upcoming regularly scheduled debate, as well as a CNN town hall dedicated to global warming.

-Inslee announced his decision on MSNBC, saying it's become clear that he won't win.
+Inslee revealed his decision on MSNBC, saying it's become clear that he won't win.
 He has kept the option of running for a third term as governor open throughout his presidential campaign but didn't immediately say what his political plans were.

 Inslee, 68, became the third Democrat to end his presidential bid after U.S. Rep. Eric Swalwell of California pulled out of the primary last month followed by former Colorado Gov. John Hickenlooper last week.